muggy8/improbable/from-me-to-me/Ur78er4a.md

 "Is Phanna just as crazy at home as she is here?"

 "What's Master Mikay like at home?
-He's gotta be the fater right?"
+He's gotta be the father right?"

 The never ending stream of questions began as soon as we arrived.